 Food intolerances do not involve the immune system at all.

 Instead, food intolerances occur because of the way your body processes the food or components in the food.
 Take for instance: lactose intolerance.
 In this case, the body does not have the enzyme lactase to digest the milk sugar called lactose.
-As a result, the bacteria in the colon feeds off of the undigested lactose.
+As a result, the bacteria in the colon feed off of the undigested lactose.
 BOOM – hello GI distress (bloating, diarrhea, gas etc.).

 How can we test for food intolerances?

 Some food intolerances can be tested through your breath.
 For the above example, a person who suspects lactose intolerance could undergo a Hydrogen Breath Test.
 This test is relatively simple.
-The person will need to fast the night before, and will start the test by drinking a lactose containing substance .
+The person will need to fast the night before and will start the test by drinking lactose containing substance .
 Then, the person will give breath samples every 15 minutes for about two hours.
 The breath samples are analyzed for hydrogen content.
 If a high amount of hydrogen is detected, this may indicate that your body is unable to digest lactose.
 So, the bacteria in your gut will breakdown the lactose instead, which then causes hydrogen release and GI symptoms.

 Most times, people who have food intolerances do not do a Hydrogen Breath Test.
 This is because most food intolerances occur in the following hours after eating that particular food product.
 By eliminating that food product, many people are able to resolve their GI symptoms.
 Note: if you cannot resolve your symptom with eliminating lactose, for example, you may also have underlying food sensitivities.